swathi862/Bots-Against-Humanity/README.md

 ![alt text](https://github.com/swathi862/Bots-Against-Humanity/blob/master/Screenshots/EndGame.png "End Game page")

-At the end of the game, the user will receive a notification letting them know of how many points they've earned and the game total will be added to their overall score.
+At the end of the game, the user will receive a notification letting them know of how many points they've earned and the game total will be added to their overall score, which can be seen in the navigation bar.

 ## How to Purchase Decks